backstage/backstage/.changeset/early-stingrays-brake.md

 '@backstage/plugin-devtools': patch
 ---

-Update devtools info in real time using signals
+Resource utilization (CPU and RAM) on the Info tab is now updated in real time using signals